 - Illustration through the critique of outsourcing.
-Government increasingly offers private capital lucrative sheltered monopolies in the foundational economy (in everything from adult care to waste management) which are not in the public interest because they inhibit innovation and siphon taxpayer funds up wards.
-The second book in the Manchester Capitalism series will be about out sourcing
+The government increasingly offers private capital lucrative sheltered monopolies in the foundational economy (in everything from adult care to waste management) which are not in the public interest because they inhibit innovation and siphon taxpayer funds upwards.
+The second book in the Manchester Capitalism series will be about outsourcing.

 Sustaining our work